cweska/DiscordEventBot/README.md

    - Go to the "Bot" section
    - Copy the token and add it to your `.env` file

-5. Get channel IDs:
+5. Get channel ID:
    - Enable Developer Mode in Discord (User Settings > Advanced > Developer Mode)
    - Right-click on your forum channel and select "Copy ID"
-   - Right-click on your archive category/channel and select "Copy ID"
-   - Add these IDs to your `.env` file
+   - Add this ID to your `.env` file

 6. Invite the bot to your server:
    - In the Discord Developer Portal, go to OAuth2 > URL Generator